Study shows success of UCLA program's method of training physician-scientists - February 2016

 The UCLA team consisted of Drs.
 Deepinder Goyal, Brain Huang and Beth Videlock.

 Drs.
-Deepinder Goyal and Guy Weiss - Recipients of Fellowship2Leadership Fellow's Travel Grant Program
+Deepinder Goyal and Guy Weiss are recipients of Fellowship2Leadership Fellow's Travel Grant Program

 The overall goal of this travel grant program is to facilitate the continued growth and development of 2nd- and 3rd-year gastroenterology and hepatology fellows who have demonstrated the ability and initiative to be future leaders in their field.
 The program will award 35 travel grants to the best and brightest fellows based on both objective and subjective criteria developed by the Selection Committee.
 The program is supported by an unrestricted educational grant from Salix Pharmaceuticals, Inc.